embold/emb-integration-samples/embold_with_nginx_ssl/nginx_ssl_with_letsencrypt.md

 # How to configure Nginx with SSL as a reverse proxy for Embold

-By default, Embold comes with its own built in web server, which listens on port 3000.
+By default, Embold comes with its own built-in web server, which listens on port 3000.
 This is good to get started.
-Once you have real production data going to your host, though, it’s a good idea to either configure Nginx as a reverse proxy on top of Embold
+Once you have real production data going to your host, though, it’s a good idea to configure nginx (or any other proxy) as a reverse proxy on top of Embold and enable SSL.

-This article explains how to do setup and configure nginx for Embold, and enable SSL powered by Let's Encrypt.
+This article explains how to setup and configure nginx for Embold, and enable SSL powered by Let's Encrypt.

 ## Pre-requisites
-- This article assumes you have already installed Embold docker instance (version 1.8.3.0 or higher as of this writing) and have a valid and activated license)
+- This article assumes you have already installed Embold server instance (version 1.8.3.0 or higher as of this writing) and have a valid and activated license)
 - If you haven't yet installed Embold already, [Request a trial account](https://embold.io/on-premise-request)
 - You are running the Embold server via docker or natively on an Ubuntu host
+- You have a domain name assigned to the host running Embold (in this example we will use `scantest.emboldci.dev`)
 - This article assumes your Embold server is running on port 3000 (the default port)

 ## Install and Configure Nginx